• HOME

 The Harmonists, a celibate culture to remain spiritually pure, eventually had no one left to carry on their beliefs or way of life.
 By 1905 there were only three members remaining and the society dissolved.

-The Harmonists community may be extinct but the footprint they left behind is not.
-The small historic town is fascinating to walk around.
-The entire area is historic distric and still retains the old whold architectural charcater of an old German village.
+The entire area is historic district and still retains the old architectural character of an old German village.
 There are more than 50 buildings with 9 of them belonging to the historical society.

 historic harmony